Dimers on Riemann surfaces I: Temperleyan forests: Convergence of height function and forms

 We first state a simple deterministic lemma connecting the winding of curves avoiding each other. \begin{lemma} Consider the annulus $A= \{z\in \C: r < |z-x| < R\}$ where $r>0$ and $R \in (r,\infty]$ and let $\gamma_0$ be a simple curve in $A$ connecting the outer and inner boundaries of $A$, assumed to be parametrised in $[0,1]$.
 Then for any simple curve $\gamma$ in $A \setminus \gamma_0$, we have

-For $R = \infty$, the annulus is interpreted as the complement of a ball. \end{lemma} Note that in the above lemma we do not need any assumption on the regularity of the curves {beyond continuity}.
+For $R = \infty$, the statement is interpreted as $\gamma_0$ connects the boundary of the $B(x,r)$ to $\infty$. \end{lemma} Note that in the above lemma we do not need any assumption on the regularity of the curves {beyond continuity}.

-\begin{proof} Join each endpoint of $\gamma$ to its nearest points in $\gamma_0$ using a geodesic in $A$ (with its intrinsic metric inherited from the Euclidean plane).
-Assume these points are $\gamma_0[s_1]$ and $\gamma_0[s_2]$.
-Consider the loop $L$ obtained by $\gamma$, these two geodesics and $\gamma_0[s_1,s_2]$.
-Note that $L$ might be non-simple, but any loop is created by the union of $\gamma$ and the two geodesics.
-Hence these loops lie in the annulus $A$ slitted by $\gamma_0$ which is simply connected and do not contain $x$.
+\begin{proof} {Observe that any two points in an annulus can be joined by a smooth curve lying completely in a half annulus containing those two points.
+Join each endpoint of $\gamma$ to its nearest points (with its intrinsic metric inherited from the Euclidean plane) in $\gamma_0$ using smooth curves $\eta_1,\eta_2$ satisfying the above mentioned property.
+Assume that $\eta_1$ and $\eta_2$ intersect $\gamma_0$ at $\gamma_0[s_1]$ and $\gamma_0[s_2]$ respectively.
+Consider the loop $L$ obtained by $\gamma$, $\eta_1,\eta_2$ and $\gamma_0[s_1,s_2]$.
+Note that $L$ might be non-simple, but any loop which is created by the union of $\gamma$ and the two geodesics lie in the annulus $A$ slitted by $\gamma_0$ which is simply connected and does not contain $x$.
 Hence all these loops contribute winding 0 around $x$.
+Furthermore, it is easy to see that erasing all these loops (say in a chronological manner started from one of the tips of $\gamma$) creates a simple loop.
 Since the winding of $L$ after erasing these loops is 0 or $\pm 2\pi$, the total winding of $L$ around $x$ is also either 0 or $\pm 2\pi$.
-It is easy to observe that the geodesic joining any two points in the annulus lie in the smaller half annulus containing the two points, and hence has winding at most $\pi$.
-Using this observation, the proof of the lemma is complete. \end{proof}
+Since by definition $\eta_1 $ and $\eta_2$ lie in the smaller half annulus containing the two points, its winding at most $\pi$.
+Using this observation, the proof of the lemma is complete.} \end{proof}